Life Insurance Fundamentals

 A life insurance policy is a valued insurance policy that pays a specified amount to the beneficiary, when the insured dies.
 A beneficiary can be a person, business, trust, or estate.
 The owner of the policy is the person or organization who pays the premiums and has ownership rights:

-For life insurance companies to profit, they must engage in both medical and financial underwriting.
+For life insurance companies to profit, they must do both medical and financial underwriting.
 Medical underwriting requires assessing the current health status of the applicant as well as future indicators of health risks, such as whether the applicant smokes or works in a hazardous occupation.
 The applicant must supply extensive medical information in the application and undergo a physical exam.
 An applicant in poor health will pay higher premiums or the company may refuse to insure the individual at all.
 To determine premiums, life insurance companies classify insurance applicants into separate underwriting classes based on the risk of early death: preferred, standard, substandard, and uninsurable.
 Insurance applicants adjudged a standard risk are charged the standard premium, without a surcharge or a policy restriction.
 Preferred risks, who are considered healthier than average and who have lower risk occupations, are charged a lower premium than the standard rate.
 Substandard risks are those whose health, occupation, personal habits, such as smoking, or other variables predict a shorter lifespan, so they are charged higher rates.
 Uninsurable risks include people in poor health, with unhealthy habits, or who work in hazardous occupations.
 It may also include people with characteristics for which the insurer has insufficient information to set an accurate premium, such as those with rare diseases.

 Financial underwriting requires that the company determine that the beneficiary would suffer a loss if the insured died, if the beneficiary is also the owner of the policy.
 Otherwise, the beneficiary would not have insurable interest, since state law does not permit anyone to take out life insurance policies on other people unless they would suffer a financial loss if the insured died.
 So, for instance, spouses would have insurable interest to insure each other, a partnership would have an insurable interest in insuring its partners, and a company could purchase life insurance on its key employees.